StringManolo/debianConfig/README.md

 # debianConfig

-Configure the system for work installing the most basic packages, adding alias, colors to  output and man pages, adding js and c++ as scripting languages to the shell, vim  plugins, etc.
+Configure the system for work installing the most basic packages, adding alias, colors to  output and man pages, adding js and c++ as scripting languages to the shell, vim  plugins, etc. Everything is focused on productivity/utility, not much "fancy" features added.

 _This is for Termux aarch64, steps for Linux  in PC, rapberry or other archs may be very similar_